allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 )
 ```

-We have created SimpleCircuitBreakers class which holds:
+We have created `SimpleCircuitBreakers` class which holds:
-- circuitBreakerConfig: configuration for circuit breakers (failure threshold and many more; for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
+- `circuitBreakerConfig` - configuration for circuit breakers (failure threshold and many more; for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
-- circuitBreakerRegistry: holds circuit breakers separately for each payment method,
+- `circuitBreakerRegistry` - holds circuit breakers separately for each payment method,
-- executorService - schedules tasks that are triggered after changing the state of the circuit breaker.
+- `executorService` - schedules tasks that are triggered after changing the state of the circuit breaker,
-- paymentMethodsStateRepository: a custom class which is responsible for handling transition between the states of circuit breakers.
+- `paymentMethodsStateRepository` - a custom class which is responsible for handling transition between the states of circuit breakers.

 ### Event to be processed
 ```kotlin